Shaul Ladany: Munich massacre

 Surviving terrorist Jamal Al-Gashey revealed that Ladany was spotted racing away from the building leading the terrorists to believe that they were too late to take any hostages in Apartment number two, though several were still inside the apartment.
 Ladany ran around to the building housing the U.S. team and banged on the ground-floor apartment belonging to the team coaches.
 He awoke the American track coach Bill Bowerman, who alerted the German police.
 Bowerman called for the U.S. Marines to come and protect American Jewish Olympians swimmer Mark Spitz and javelin thrower Bill Schmidt.
 Ladany was the first person to spread the alert as to the attack, and was one of only five Israeli team members to escape.
 Weinberg and 10 other Israeli Olympic athletes and coaches were kidnapped and killed by the terrorists.

-A number of television, radio, and newspaper reports listed Ladany as one of those killed.
+Several television, radio, and newspaper reports listed Ladany as one of those killed.
 One headline stated: "Ladany Could Not Escape his Fate in Germany for a Second Time".
 Ladany recalled later:

 The impact did not hit me at the time, when we were in Munich.
 It was when we arrived back in Israel.
 At the airport in Lod there was a huge crowd – maybe 20,000, people – and each one of us, the survivors, stood by one of the coffins on the runway.
 Some friends came up to me and tried to kiss me and hug me as if I was almost a ghost that came back alive.
 It was then that I really grasped what had happened and the emotion hit me.

-Three Black September members survived and were arrested at a Munich prison, but the West German authorities decided to release them the following month in exchange for the hostages of hijacked Lufthansa Flight 615 Two of the released Black September members were later killed, as were others who organized the Munich Massacre, by Israeli's Mossad during Operation Wrath of God.
+Three Black September members survived and were arrested at a Munich prison, but the West German authorities decided to release them the following month in exchange for the hostages of hijacked Lufthansa Flight 615 Two of the released Black September members were later killed, as were others who organized the Munich massacre, during a campaign of assassinations by the Israeli Mossad.
 In 1992, speaking of the massacre, Ladany said: "It's with me all the time, and I remember every detail".
 He visits the graves of his murdered teammates in Tel Aviv every year, on September 6.

 In 2012, the International Olympic Committee decided to not hold a minute of silence before the start of the 2012 Olympic Games, to honor the 11 Israeli Olympians who were killed 40 years prior.
 Jacques Rogge, the IOC President, said it would be "inappropriate".
 Speaking of the decision, Ladany commented: "I do not understand.
 I do not understand, and I do not accept it."